mpetuska/npm-publish/npm-publish-docs/src/docs/user-guide/configuration/extension.md

 ### `npmIgnore`

 A location of the default `.npmignore` file.
 If set, it will be used as a default for all packages that do not have one set explicitly.

+### `npmrc`

+A location of the default `.npmrc` file.
+If set, it will be used as a default for all registries that do not have one set explicitly.

 ### `organization`